sathish-t/nanopore-mod-course/data/index.md

 You will learn how to run these commands on day 1, so if you do not know how to run them, just come back to this section after day 1.

-Next, get a fast5 file and put it in `~/nanomod_course_data/human`.
+Next, we make a random subset of nanopore currents from a fast5 file after converting it to pod5.
-Convert it into pod5 and subsample at random to retain 20 reads.

 ```bash
 cd ~/nanomod_course_data/human